 Modern Foreign Languages & Literatures

-Drew Paul received his BA from Emory University, and his MA and Ph.D. in Middle Eastern Studies from the University of Texas at Austin.
-At Tennessee, he teaches all levels of Arabic language as well as courses on Middle Eastern literature, film, and culture.
+Drew Paul received his BA from Emory University and his MA and Ph.D. in Middle Eastern Studies from the University of Texas at Austin.
+At Tennessee, he teaches all levels of the Arabic language as well as courses on Middle Eastern literature, film, and culture.
 He is currently completing work on a book manuscript entitled Deceptive Walls: Fracturing Borders in Palestine and Israel, which examines the depiction of checkpoints, walls, and other border spaces in the region.

 Assistant Vice Provost of Student Success